 The law also allows you to use a courier service.
 A courier service is a company that delivers documents and packages quickly.
 The courier service can deliver the documents to your spouse’s lawyer, or if your spouse doesn’t have one, directly to him or her.

 Another way to serve documents is to use a document exchange.
-A document exchange is a digital platform in which someone can upload a document and a lawyer can download it and acknowledge receipt.
+Document exchange is a digital platform in which someone can upload a document and a lawyer can download it and acknowledge receipt.
 Under Ontario’s law, you can serve a document through a document exchange to your spouse’s attorney.
-If your spouse is a member of a document exchange and doesn’t have a lawyer, you can serve him or her directly through the exchange.
+If your spouse is a member of document exchange and doesn’t have a lawyer, you can serve him or her directly through the exchange.

 Yet another method of serving divorce papers is to fax them to your spouse’s lawyer.
 Let’s say your spouse doesn’t have a lawyer, but he or she does have a fax machine.
 You can fax your spouse the documents directly.